islommuhammad/byte-of-python/about_python.md

 ### Xulosa

-Python is indeed an exciting and powerful language.
+Python, albatta, qiziqarli va kuchli tildir.
 It has the right combination of performance and features that make writing programs in Python both fun and easy.

 ## Python 3 versus 2